grumpygk/cardatron/README.md

         }
     ],

-Sorting contains the defined sorts available, each sort has the following properites
+Sorting contains the defined sorts available, each sort has the following properties

-    name - the name of the sort (will sow in drop downif enabled)
+    name - the name of the sort (will show in drop down if enabled)

     sort - list of properties included in sort each properties can have the following
-            property - the name of the property to be sorted on computed - indicates this is a computed property, only sortWeight has this at the moment direction - ascending or decending
+            property - the name of the property to be sorted on computed - indicates this is a computed property, only sortWeight has this at the moment direction - ascending or descending
             groupBy - used to break search results into groups for display

     duplicates.checkFields - list of properties considered when trying to eliminate duplicate cards from sorted search results